Skip to main content

 5. The coding agent works asynchronously.
 You can check on progress through the Modem Agent.

-Task descriptions are sent to the coding agent’s servers (Cursor or Devin).
+Task descriptions are sent to the selected coding agent’s servers (Anthropic, Cursor, or Devin).
 Only context relevant to the task is included.

 Prerequisites

-• A Modem organization with the GitHub integration connected (so the coding agent knows which repositories to work on)
+• A Modem organization with the GitHub integration connected for repository-backed coding tasks

 Setup